MLB Umpire Stats For Betting

 One of the best databases online for tracking umpires is Baseball Savant.
 Their data goes back several years.
 Statistics are available going back to the 2008 MLB Season.

-Without a fair sample size, (at least a few months) these numbers are highly speculative.
-This is why it’s better to rely on statistics like the ones at Baseball Savant.
+Without a proper sample size (at least a few months), these numbers are highly speculative.
+That’s why it’s better to rely on advanced baseball statistics like the ones at Baseball Savant.